Abbey of the Holy Goats Brewery

 Gate City Brewing Company

-Gate City Brewing Company was founded in 2013 in Roswell, Georgia.
-The name is rooted in neighboring Atlanta’s historical moniker as the “Gate City of the New South” due to its reputation as a hub for culture, commerce and transportation.
+Gate City, Roswell First Brewing Company, is located at the corner of Canton and Magnolia Streets in Roswell’s Historic District.
+The name is rooted in neighboring Atlanta’s historical moniker as the “Gate City of the New South,” due to its reputation as a hub for culture, commerce and transportation.
 The logo—the phoenix rising—is a testament to the grit, perseverance and sheer will of the city and region alike.
-At Gate City we strive to brew beers that embody the very same independent spirit that inspired us to chase our dreams of opening Roswell’s first craft brewery.
-This is our home, where we’re raising our families, and we see it as a great privilege and tremendous honor to be a part of this community.
-We hope you’ll join us on our journey.
-Currently, Gate City serves 8 different beers through their Taproom and the offerings are continuously changing.
-Come by and see what’s on tap today.
+Gate City strives to brew beers that embody the very same independent spirit.